School-of-Life-Project/Portal/README.md

 ## Building

-You will need Cargo (Rust's Package Manager) and NPM (Node.js' package manager) to build this application.
+You will need [Rust](https://www.rust-lang.org/tools/install) and [Node.js](https://nodejs.org/en/download) to build this application.

 First, install the app's dependencies.